kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The `materialstore` API restricts that *metadata* texts in a `index` file MUST be unique.
 Your application can not create multiple objects (= multiple lines in the `index` file) with the same *metadata* value.

-The `materialstore` API provides methoda for your application to retrieve files in the `objects` directory by specifying a *metadata* as key.

 ### Sample2: Visual Testing in Chronos mode

 Second example.
 We will write a Test Case in Katalon Studio that visits the [http://demoaut-mimic.kazurayam.com/](http://demoaut-mimic.kazurayam.com/).
 The top page displays a current timestamp in the unit of seconds.
 So everytime you retrieve this page, the page changes slightly at the timestamp portion.

 *How is the current page of a web system different from what it was previously since 5 minutes ago, 3 hours ago, or 2 days ago?
-I want to see the differences in HTML code, not only visually as screenshots comparison.* --- the second example will show you.
+I want to see the differences in HTML code, not only visually as screenshots comparison.* --- the second example will show you how to implement a test that helps.

 #### (1) Test Case